danirus/django-comments-xtd/docs/tutorial.rst

 7. Run ``python manage.py syncdb`` to create the ``django_comments_xtd_xtdcomment`` table.

-Optionally you can add an extra setting to control Django-comments-xtd behaviour (see :doc:`settings`), but it has a sane default.
+Optionally you can add extra settings to control Django-comments-xtd behaviour (see :doc:`settings`).
+They all have sane values by default.

 .. index::